13 Books to Read to Your Kids About Race

 No!: My First Book of Protest

 Reading to your children about race is important, and incorporating activists and iconic figures into your reading material will help your young ones learn about history, too.
 No!: My First Book of Protest written by Julie Merberg and illustrated by Molly Egan includes important historical figures like Frederick Douglass and Malala through illustrated art and information on protest movements.
-This is how to support the Black Lives Matter Movement and become anti-racist.
+Learn what anti-racism means and what it means to be anti-racist.

 The Day You Begin